Few areas of today’s working world are more active and ever-changing than the recruitment and job hunting space and learning how to create an ATS

 To use the templates below, simply click on the image to view the Google doc

 To quickly find these examples and resumes on Google Docs, launch the Google Docs app (create an account if you haven’t already).
-Then, from the home page, click on “Template Gallery” and scroll down until you find the
+Then, click on “Template Gallery” from the home page and scroll down until you find the

 You can easily add or replace any section you wish.
 So, if you’re unhappy about the skills section being so high up, just replace it with a professional summary or a career objective.